moby/moby/docs/sources/userguide/dockerlinks.md

 ## Container Linking

-Links allow containers to discover and securely communicate with each other.
+Links allow containers to discover and securely communicate information about each other.
+When you set up a link, you create a conduit between a source container and a recipient container.
+The recipient can then access select data about the source.
 To create a link you use the `--link` flag.
 Let's create a new container, this one a database.

     $ sudo docker run -d --name db training/postgres

-Here we've created a new container called `db` using the `training/postgres` image, which contains a PostgreSQL database.
+This creates a new container called `db` from the `training/postgres` image, which contains a PostgreSQL database.

 We need to delete the `web` container we created previously so we can replace it